Area denial artillery munition

 Area denial artillery munition (ADAM) is a family of United States land mines and 155 mm artillery projectiles.

 The mines carried by these projectiles are the M67 long-duration anti-personnel mines and M72 short-duration anti-personnel landmines intended to maim or kill enemy combatants.
 The duration refers to the self-destruct time, which is set at the time of manufacture to 4 or 48 hours.

 Once the mine lands, it launches seven tripwires before arming itself.
 Any disturbance of the tripwires will trigger the mine.
-The mine is entirely electrically detonated, if the battery level of the mine drops below a pre-set level - the mine self-destructs.
-Even if the mine does not self-destruct, the battery will fully discharge after 14 days, rendering the mine inactive.
+The mine is detonated only via electric current; if its battery charge drops below a pre-set level, the mine self-destructs.
+Even if it fails to self-destruct, the battery will fully discharge after 14 days, rendering the mine inactive.